0xSero/partisia-docs/docs/ZKSC.md

 The contract follows these phases:

 1. Initialization on the blockchain.
-2. Receival of secret bids, using zero-knowledge protocols.
+2. Receival of secret bids.
-3. Once enough bids have been received, the owner of the contract can initialize the auction.
+3. Once enough bids have been received, the owner of the contract can initialize computation of the auction result.
-4. The ZK computation computes the winning bid in a secure manner.
+4. The ZK nodes derive the winning bid in a secure manner by executing a Secure Multiparty Computation protocol off-chain.
 5. Once the ZK computation concludes, the winning bid will be published and the winner will be stored in the state, together with their bid.

 Below you can see the Rust implementation of the zero knowledge smart contract for the Vickrey Auction: